javascript-tutorial/en.javascript.info/1-js/06-more-functions/05-function-object/article.md

 # Function object, NFE

-As we already know, functions in Javascript are values.
+As we already know, functions in JavaScript are values.

-Every value in Javascript has the type.
+Every value in JavaScript has the type.
 What type of value is a function?

-In Javascript, a function is an object.
+In JavaScript, a function is an object.

 A good way to imagine functions is as callable "action objects".
 We can not only call them, but also treat them as objects: add/remove properties, pass by reference etc.